pixijs/pixijs.com/docs/bug-bounty.md

 1. **Bounty Tag Assignment**
    The PixiJS team will identify eligible issues and apply the **`bounty`** label along with a specific **dollar amount**.
-   These issues can be found [here](https://github.com/pixijs/pixijs/issues?q=is%3Aissue%20state%3Aopen%20label%3A%F0%9F%92%B0Bounty).

    Only issues labeled with the `bounty` tag and a dollar amount are eligible for this program.

+   You can find all current bounty-tagged issues [here](https://github.com/pixijs/pixijs/issues?q=is%3Aissue%20state%3Aopen%20label%3A%F0%9F%92%B0Bounty).

 2. **Submission Requirements**
    To claim a bounty, you must: